dennislee22/dennislee22.github.io/docs/cdppvc/prerequisites.md

 ## Compute, Storage and Network

 1. The hardware requirements are solely determined by the specific CDP services to be installed in both CDP Base and ECS.
-2. The required minimum CDP Base services and its dependencies to install CML, CDW and CDE are illustrated in the following tables.
+2. The required minimum CDP Base services and its dependencies to install CML, CDW and CDE are illustrated in the following table.

 ![](../../assets/images/base_svc_table1.png)